 - 1. Please set your cell phones to silent and refrain from accepting calls or texts during class times.
-If you have a situation at home, such as a sick child, etc., please inform the instructor before class begins that you may need to take an emergency call from home. - 2.
+If you have a situation at home, such as a sick child, please inform the instructor before class begins that you may need to take an emergency call from home. - 2.
 Refrain from texting and engaging with social media during class time. - 3.
-If you are using a laptop to take notes or access readings, please stay on-task.
+If you use a laptop to take notes or access readings, please stay on-task.
 You should not be surfing the internet or browsing social media. - 4.
-Please do not engage in sidebars with your classmates that are noisy and distract from class lectures or discussions.
+Please do not engage in noisy sidebars with your classmates and distract from class lectures or discussions.